Vertical Integration

 These are all shared viewing experiences.

-Cinema going is a shared experience with an average of 3 people per party.
+is a shared experience with an average of 3 people per party.

 Comi-con (Tom Hiddleston came in his character) helps publicity.